 Assault and battery against a judge, correctional officer, police officer, firefighter, or emergency services volunteer can be charged as a Class 6 felony if a prosecutor can prove that the accused knew or had reason to believe that the alleged victim was employed as one of the above.
-Contact a Virginia assault attorney for more information about the various levels of assault crimes and how they may be charged.
+If you are facing these charges, it may be in your best interests to contact a Virginia assault attorney for more information about the various levels of assault crimes and how they may be charged.

 Finally, if the alleged victim is intentionally chosen based on his or her religion, color, national origin, or race, the accused could be charged with a Class 6 felony, which carries a sentence of up to six months in jail, with 30 of those days as a mandatory minimum.

 For a greater understanding of all the charges and penalties that fall within the assault category, please click here.